 Learning At AGE

-AGE School caters for Years 0 -13.
-Learners are placed in learning groups based on their social-emotional development rather than their chronological age to support the alignment of the learner skillset with learning group expectations.
+AGE School caters for Years 0-13.
+Learners are placed in learning groups based on their social-emotional development rather than their

 Primary Learning Groups